AlfonsoRReyes/GettingAndCleaningData/README.md

 # The main script

 The main script is `run_analysis.R`.
 All the functions included in this script.
 There is no other additional script beside the main script.

+The script has abundant comments documenting what each part of the code does.
+Some comments are above sections of the code qualified as important, while the comments on the side document an operational secondary task.

+All of the files have been read using `read.table()`.
+Data frame operations have used mostly the `dplyr` library.

 # The main functions